 Years passed but we kept in touch via email through thick and thin.
 I returned and rented a room.
 I decided that I would engage Victor, also known as The Professor, to give me advanced Spanish conversation lessons.
 I also knew that I was falling in love with this man of many talents.

-A few doors down the street where my room was the actress Esther Cardosa.
+A few doors down the street from where my room was located, the actress, Esther Cardosa, lived.
 I got an introduction to her from Jim Haynes in Paris.
 She had money, unusual for a Cuban, had a Panamanian passport and moved freely in and out of the country.
 She had an interesting apartment and rented rooms to foreigners.
 One day she invited me to a theatre production she was giving at a local school which was using Playback Theatre techniques.
 I had no idea what that was but it sounded interesting so I went along to an out of the way school in a suburb of Havana.

 The room was packed with teenagers mainly.
 A few adults, one being an American Playback teacher and the group of performers who would mime a story someone in the audience would stand up and tell.
 I noticed a man taking lots of photographs and was annoyed I had forgotten my camera.
 Esther was one of the five or six performers.
 I was bewitched by people standing up or sitting on a high stool with their stories and then the performers, including Esther, spontaneously writhing, miming and moving fluidly around the area which was the stage using props, materials, cardboard or whatever came to hand.